-1) Electricity cost: We develop two versions of GA-based algorithms namely EleCostGA and GreenGA to optimize the workflow deployment across multiple data centers.
-Ele-CostGA only considers minimization of the electricity cost, while meeting other constraints in terms of makespan, energy consumption, and user budgets.
-GreenGA shares the same constraints as EleCostGA, but also aims to minimize both electricity cost and consumption of non-renewable energy (i.e. green energy).
+workflow deployment across multiple data centers.
+EleCostGA only considers minimization of the electricity cost, while meeting other constraints in terms of makespan, energy consumption, and user budgets.
+GreenGA shares the same constraints as EleCostGA, but also aims to minimize both electricity cost and consumption of nonrenewable energy (i.e., green energy).

-Figs. 3, 4, 5 show the results of applying both algorithms to different types of workflow.
-The Lower_bound represents the lowest electricity cost that be obtained without considering any constraints, where Y axis is the ratio of the results generated by proposed algorithms with the Lower_bound (i.e., $\frac{EleCostGA}{Lower_bound}$ or $\frac{GreenGA}{Lower_bound}$).
+Figs. 3-5 show the results of applying both algorithms to different types of workflow.
+The lower\bound represents the lowest electricity cost that be obtained without considering any constraints, where Y-axis is the ratio of the results generated by proposed algorithms with the lower\bound (i.e., $\frac{\text{EleCostGA}}{\text{Lower_bound}}$ or $\frac{\text{GreenGA}}{\text{Lower_bound}}$ ).

-The results illustrate that the cloud providers have to spend more when they optimise the proportion of the usage of renewable energy.
+The results illustrate that the cloud providers have to spend more when they optimize the proportion of the usage of renewable energy.
 However, with the increasing size of the workflows, the differences of electricity cost for GreenGA and ElecCostGA become smaller.

-Lower_bound is generated by a greedy based method which is briefly illustrated as follows:
+Lower\bound is generated by a greedy-based method, which is briefly illustrated as follows.

-Lower_bound.
-The electricity cost is calculated by excutionTime electricityPrice Consumption.
-In this paper, we do not have the electricity price of each hop when data is transferred from one data center to another.
+Lower\bound: The electricity cost is calculated by excutionTime \ electricityPrice \ Consumption.
+In this article, we do not have the electricity price of each hop when data is transferred from one data center to another.
 Also, in practice this cost is considered by cloud providers.
 Therefore, the electricity cost of execution workflow over multiple data centers, which can be simply computed by adding the electricity cost of each data center where the target workflow is allocated.
-So the Lower_bound can be obtained by minimizing the electricity cost of executing each task of the workflow.
-To this end, we first select the VMs which can minimize the excutionTime Consumption of each task, and then choose the data centers which have the cheapest electricity price for deploying the selected VMs (mainly considering when the selected VMs are started and how long the selected VMs will be launched).
+So the lower\bound can be obtained by minimizing the electricity cost of executing each task of the workflow.
+To this end, we first select the VMs which can minimize the excutionTime \ Consumption of each task, and then choose the data centers, which have the cheapest electricity price for deploying the selected VMs (mainly considering when the selected VMs are started and how long the selected VMs will be launched).